F.A.Q.

 Why a powder?

-The resulting formulation is a powder.
+The resulting formulation is a powder to avoid these chemicals.

 How long does it last?